-We use the term voice literally to refer to both the "sound produced by vertebrates by means of lungs, larynx, or syrinx, especially: sound so produced by human beings" and the "expiration of air with the vocal cords drawn close so as to vibrate audibly" (Merriam-Webster Dictionary, 2020; italics original).
-Our concept of voice is therefore different from the also widely studied concept voice in Translation Studies, such as in Hermans (1996) and Alvstad et al (2017), where voice refers to "translators' intervention", as "an index of the Translator's discursive presence" (Hermans ibid., p.
-27), or the "individual or collective conceptions and attitudes" expressed by the agents who are "involved in the long and often arduous translation process", namely, those who "read and shape translations - authors, publishers, translators, editors, copy editors, critics, librarians, and 'non-professional' readers".
-(Alvstad et al, ibid., pp. 3-4).
+I use the term voice literally to refer to both the 'sound produced by vertebrates by means of lungs, larynx, or syrinx, especially: sound so produced by human beings' and the 'expiration of air with the vocal cords drawn close so as to vibrate audibly' (Merriam-Webster Dictionary, 2020; italics original).
+This concept of voice is therefore different from the also widely studied concept voice in Translation Studies, such as in Hermans (1996) and Alvstad et al. (2017), where voice refers to 'translators' intervention', as 'an index of the Translator's discursive presence' (Hermans, 1996, p.
+27), or the 'individual or collective conceptions and attitudes' expressed by the agents who are 'involved in the long and often arduous translation process', namely, those who 'read and shape